KatGraham13/Rollins-Final-Project/README.md

 ALSO I NEVER KNEW TRYING TO MAKE A FOLDER ON GITHUB WOULD BE SO HARD TO FIRGURE OUT BUT THEN BE SOME SO SIMPLE.

-Anyways have a get summer.
+Anyways have a great summer.